 - Manufacture yourself.

 It's also true that the simplest the product you need to manufacture, the easier it is to do DIY.
 So, again, be very careful, what product you choose to develop because it can make a huge difference.
 To learn how to set up a cosmetic lab for small/medium batches manufacturing read here.

-People object all the time when I say this because they 're passionate about a product and don't want to develop another one only because it's easier.
+People object all the time when I say this; they 're passionate about a product and don't want to develop another one only because it's easier to make.

 I get that, but when you want to start a cosmetic line with no money, you can't expect to launch the perfect product!
-There are certain things that need to be compromised.
+There are certain things that need to be compromised in order to succeed.